readthedocs/blog/knowing-more-about-ourselves.rst

 .. note::

-   We excluded ``sphinx-rtd-theme`` and ``sphinxcontrib-websupport`` because they are too high and break the relation with the others in the graph.
+   We excluded our own theme and Sphinx's core depedencies because they are too high and break the relation with the others in the graph.
    Also, only extensions used by more than 10 projects are showed.

 Sphinx adoption over time